MS Megastar

 MS Megastar is a fast ro-ro/passenger (ro-pax) ferry built by the Meyer Turku shipyard in Turku, Finland, for the Estonian shipping company Tallink.
-The 230 million euro vessel is the first ship in Tallink's fleet to use liquefied natural gas (LNG) as fuel.
+Costing approximately €230 million, the vessel is the first ship in Tallink's fleet to operate on liquefied natural gas (LNG) as its primary fuel.

 Construction

-The construction of Tallink's new car ferry began 4 August 2015 and the keel was laid on 9 February 2016.
-On 1 July 2016, the ship was given the name Megastar, chosen from 21,550 naming proposals following a public naming contest, by Finnish President Tarja Halonen.
-The vessel was floated out on 15 July and the sea trials were scheduled for late 2016.
-The ship was delivered on 24 January 2017.
+Construction of Tallink's new car ferry began on 4 August 2015, with the keel laid on 9 February 2016.
+On 1 July 2016, the ship was officially named Megastar by former Finnish President Tarja Halonen.
+The name was selected from 21,550 public submissions received during a naming competition.

+The vessel was floated out on 15 July 2016, with sea trials scheduled for late 2016.
+Megastar was delivered to Tallink on 24 January 2017.

+Service history

+Following its delivery in January 2017, Megastar entered service on the Helsinki–Tallinn route.
+Along with MyStar and Finlandia, it is one of the main vessels operating on the route and is the fastest ferry currently in regular service between Helsinki and Tallinn.